-Most people are completely unaware that an enormous and well-funded anti-alcohol industry exists in the U.S. It consists of a large number of interrelated organizations, groups and individual activists.
-They are opposed in some way to alcohol drinking.
+Most people are completely unaware that an enormous and well-funded anti-alcohol industry exists in the U.S. It’s a large number of interrelated organizations, groups and individual activists.
+They’re opposed in some way to alcohol drinking.
 Some want to return to Prohibition.
-But most want to reduce average consumption to lower and lower levels: “Less alcohol is always too much alcohol.”
+But most want to reduce average consumption to lower and lower levels.
+They think “Less alcohol is always too much alcohol.”

 I. The Anti-Alcohol Industry

 A major strategy in reducing drinking is to make alcoholic beverages more expensive and more difficult to buy.
 “Availability is the mother of abuse” insists Joe Califano of the Center on Addiction and Substance Abuse (CASA).

 The anti-alcohol industry and its supporters tend to assume that:

 - Alcohol is, in and of itself, the cause of all drinking problems.

 - Availability of alcohol causes people to drink.

 - The amount of alcohol consumed determines the extent of drinking problems.
 Irrelevant are the speed of drinking, the purpose of drinking, the social environment where consumed, etc.